curtisrichards007-max/AtomikGamez/Terms of Service Bot.md

 # Terms of Service for [Your Bot Name] Bot

 ## Acceptance of Terms
-By using the [Your Bot Name] Bot ("the Bot") on Discord, you agree to these Terms of Service ("Terms").
+By using the "ShiretoMordrdorBot" Bot ("the Bot") on Discord, you agree to these Terms of Service ("Terms").
 If you do not agree, please do not use the Bot.

 ## Description of Service
 The Bot is a community tool that tracks walking distances submitted by users, inspired by the journey to Mordor from *The Lord of the Rings*.
 It provides progress updates, leaderboards, and a visual map based on user-submitted data.